CFY98/Grocery-List/README.md

 🔀 Randomise the list order
 🧠 Manage a basic list of items that are intended for grocery shopping

-It’s a minimal CLI (command-line) program ideal for learning Python basics.
+It’s a minimal CLI (command-line) programme ideal for learning Python basics.

 ## 🧠 Project Goals